vmware-archive/ansible-playbooks-chaperone/devbox/photon_setup/PHOTON-OS.md

 1. Login to the VM as vmware and (by default) password VMware1!
 1. Make the chaperone directory: `mkdir chaperone`
 1. Change directories to the dev folder: `cd chaperone`
-1. Initialize repo: `init -u https://github.com/chaperone -b master -g chaperone`
+1. Initialize repo: `repo init -u https://github.com/chaperone -b master -g chaperone`

 That's it!
 Next up is creating the CDS.